pivotal-cf/docs-book-tiledev/README.md

 <h2> This repo is for the Tile Developer Guide book ONLY.
 See the [Tile Developer Guide Content Repo](https://github.com/pivotal-cf/docs-tiledev) for the contents of this book.</h2>

+**Breaking Change**:

+The 2.10 and later docs have been migrated to [docs.vmware.com](https://docs.vmware.com).
+For these branches, this repo is only being used for redirects located in the `redirects.rb` file.

+For all files related to this documentation, including the table of contents (`toc.md`), see the content repo [pivotal-cf/docs-tiledev](https://github.com/pivotal-cf/docs-tiledev).

 ## PCF Services Documentation Template

 This template helps Pivotal development teams prepare documentation for Pivotal Cloud Foundry (PCF) services that appear on [Pivotal Network](https://network.pivotal.io/).

 ### <a id='overview'></a>Overview